digitalservicebund/ris-adm-literature/doc/adr/0004-frontend-to-backend-interaction.md

 1. Generate DU number (example KSNR054920707) in the FE or BE?
 1. Generate DU number when a new, empty DU is being created or when the process is finalized (Abgabe)?
-1. Have BE API endpoints for every form element or one endpoint for the whole DU form state, where the Pinia state is being synced with?
+1. Have BE API endpoints for every form element or one endpoint for the whole DU form state, where the Pinia store is being synced with?
-1. Transform the form state to XML/LDML right away when data arrives at an endpoint or keep state somehow in an in-between/in-process format where it can be altered and send back to the FE very easily?
+1. Transform the form state to XML/LDML right away when data arrives at a BE API endpoint or keep state somehow in an in-between/in-process format (like JSON)?
-1. Transform form inputs into XML/LDML right after input?
+1. Transform form inputs into XML/LDML already in the FE before sending?
 1. Work with the database schema from migration or generate a new schema?
+1. Do we keep the XML/LDML in the database when we push to the portal s3 bucket?

 ## Decision